U.S. stock index futures indicated a flat to slightly higher open, with traders keenly anticipating the release of a range of economic data.

 European stocks closed in the red on Tuesday as investors failed to shake off fresh concerns of a slowdown in China's economy.

 Oil prices slipped on Tuesday afternoon as investors focused on a bearish outlook from the International Energy Agency.

 Currencies linked to Chinese growth fell for the first time in over a week on Tuesday.

-U.S. stock index futures pointed to a sharply higher open following the stellar close seen on Wednesday.
+U.S. stock index futures pointed to a slightly higher open on Wednesday amid earnings from big name financial companies.

 Get the best of CNBC in your inbox

 Turkey only procures oil and gas from known sources and those who accuse it of buying from ISIS need to prove it, President Erdogan said on Thursday.

 Shares of Spanish renewables giant Abengoa were down around 25 percent, a day after the company began insolvency proceedings.

 The U.K. will put "security first," the finance minister said.
 Plus, he scrapped plans to cut welfare payments to low-paid workers.